Discover global hiring strategies from leading recruitment platforms

 Limited Liability Company

 A Limited Liability Company (LLC) is a business structure in which the owners are not personally liable for the debts or liabilities of the business.
-LLCs are hybrid forms that combine the features of a corporation with those of a partnership or sole proprietorship.
+LLCs are hybrid forms that combine the features of a corporation with those of a partnership or single-business proprietorship.

 There are 2 categories of limited liability corporations: public companies and private or closely held companies.